Byzantine Chain Project

 STEP 5: The Flip

-STEP 6: The Separation
+STEP 6: The Separatio

-Using an Awl or pointed tool, separate the rings of pair B. If you lose your place start over (step 4: the grip) and focus on pinching pair A/B to keep the rings from moving too much..
+Using an Awl or pointed tool, separate the rings of pair B. If you lose your place start over (step 4: the grip) and focus on pinching pair A/B to keep the rings from moving too much.

 STEP 7: The Push